confused-Techie/package-deprecations/rules.md

 In most cases you will not need the view.
 See the Workspace docs for alternatives: https://atom.io/docs/api/latest/Workspace.
 If you do need the view please use `atom.views.getView(atom.workspace)`, which returns an HTMLElement.

+In the event of `atom.workspaceView.statusBar` being used, that'll instead produce the following error:
+The `atom.workspaceView.statusBar` global is deprecated.
+The global was previously being assigned by the status-bar package, but Atom packages should never assign globals.
+In the future, this problem will be solved by an inter-package communication API available on `atom.services`.
+For now, you can get a reference to the `status-bar` element via `document.querySelector('status-bar')`.

 ## js/no-atom.syntax

 * _Breaking Pulsar/Atom API Version_: `v1.0.0`